 Many of our favorite outdoor activities take place near or on the ice.
 Ice usually appears on our lakes in mid to late fall and can remain well into the spring.
-As much as we love to skate, toboggan, and fish, ice over cold lake water can pose some serious,
+As much as we love skating, snowmobiling, tobogganing, and fishing, ice over cold lake water can pose some serious, life-threatening dangers.

 Keep the following guidelines in mind when playing near or on the ice:

-- Lakes undergoing aeration projects to minimize fish kills from severe winter conditions often have areas of open water and thin ice.
+- Look for signage warning of thin or weak ice on lakes undergoing aeration projects to minimize fish kills from severe winter conditions as they often have areas of open water and thin ice.
+Lakes undergoing aeration projects to minimize fish kills from severe winter conditions often have areas of open water and thin ice.
 These lakes are considered potentially hazardous to the public and are required to have highly visible

 signage stating the dangers.